test-prof/test-prof/guides/factory_doctor.md

 ## Instructions

-Currently, FactoryDoctor works only with FactoryGirl.
+Currently, FactoryDoctor works only with FactoryGirl/FactoryBot.

 ## RSpec